I recognize the irony in trying to show you how incredible printed albums are via a digital website.

 This is the most overwhelming part for people to face down.

 There are key ingredients that go into a timeless, emotional, aesthetic album design, but here's the thing: you don't have to worry about any of it.
 I’ve invested in this education so that you don’t have to.
-I take the hard part off of your plate and design an album that tells the story of your elopement day from start to seamless finish.
+I take the hard part off your plate and design an album that tells the story of your elopement day from start to seamless finish.

 With cloud-based software, you can digitally turn your album’s pages and preview the design.
 Leave comments on any images or pages that you’d like to change; nothing gets printed without your stamp of approval!

 Everything about your album cover is totally up to you.

 From the fabric type (several different leather options, velvet, book cloth, or a vegan leather you won't believe isn't real), to the colour, to the debossing on the cover and spine.

 If any of this gets overwhelming, or you aren't sure what will look good with what, I'm here to help!

 I offer design sessions over Zoom (free of charge) where I can show you fabric swatches.
-We can talk everything through so you know exactly how your album cover is going to turn out and can feel confident in--and excited about!--your choices.
+We can talk everything through so you know exactly how your album cover is going to turn out, and so you can feel confident in--and excited about!--your choices.

-If you're already booked with me or I've already photographed your elopement: email me directly to order an album:
+If you're already booked with me or I've already photographed your elopement, you can email me directly to order an album: